nyreehinton/content-ops-starter/content/pages/index.md

         title: Bloomberg Market Concepts (BMC)
         tagline: This is the tagline
         subtitle: Bloomberg L.P.
-        text: >+
+        text: >
-          Foundational Financial Market Insights: BMC offers a comprehensive overview of key financial markets and instruments.
+          BMC offers a comprehensive overview of key financial markets and instruments.
 Through modules on Economic Indicators, Fixed Income, Currencies, and Equities, I gained a solid grounding in market mechanics and the principles that drive global financial markets.
         image:
           type: ImageBlock
           url: /images/Bloomberg Market Concepts.jpg